On Sunday, June 2, I'll do my OWN Tour de l'Île

 50 km Express: the accelerated version of Tour de l’Île de Montréal where cyclists travel at 30 km/h for 1 hours on closed-off downtown streets.

 Rest areas: km 17, km 30 and km 38 (km 11 on the 25 km route)

 The morning route allowing cyclists to literally bike around the island and discover the Montreal shoreline.
 The first 70 km take place on a marked route open to motorists and the last 30 km on the regular car-free route of the Tour de l’Île.

 Start : boulevard Saint-Joseph, 7:00 a.m.– 7:30 a.m.

 Rest areas: km 36 (open streets portion) and access to 2 rest areas of the Tour de l'île

 Please note: Cyclists who take part in the 100-km must integrate into the closed-off route of the Tour de l'Île de Montréal for the last 30 km by 1 p.m.

-100 km Express Vélo Mag
+100 km Express Vélo Mag (SOLD OUT)

 A Montréal first aimed at seasoned touring cyclists, who will ride under escort, in a peloton, at an average speed of 28 km/hour along the 100 km riverside route of the Tour de l’Île de Montréal.
 Maximum of 200 places.